 For those looking to enhance their job skills or find employment, sometimes new job training can help provide a needed boost.
 To search for available training programs, financial aid and other resources, visit the Eligible Training Provider List website at www.etpl.alabama.gov.

-AIDT, an independent agency under the supervision and oversight of the Secretary of Commerce, encourages economic development through job-specific training.
-Training services are offered in many areas, at no cost, to new and expanding businesses throughout the State.
+AIDT, an independent agency under the supervision and oversight of the Alabama Department of Commerce, encourages economic development through job-specific training.
+Training services are offered in many areas (at no cost to the job seeker) for new and expanding businesses throughout the State.

 The Alabama Workforce Invest Area’s (AWIA) goal for Adult services is to provide workforce investment activities that increase the employment, occupational attainment, and retention and earning of participants, which will improve the quality of the workforce, reduce welfare dependency, and enhance the productivity and competitiveness of Alabama’s economy.
 There is a priority for eligible low income and welfare recipients and for certain veterans or veteran spouses to receive specific services.

 Go Build Alabama